Badgerati/Pode/docs/Tutorials/Routes/Examples/LoginPage.md

 Enable-PodeSessionMiddleware -Secret 'schwifty' -Duration 120 -Extend
 ```

-Once we have the Session Middleware initialised, we need to setup Form Authentication - the username/password here are hard-coded, but normally you would validate against some database.
+Once we have the Session Middleware initialised, we need to setup Form authentication - the username/password here are hard-coded, but normally you would validate against some database.
 We also specify a `-FailureUrl`, which is the URL to redirect a user to if they try to access a page un-authenticated.
 The `-SuccessUrl` is the URL to redirect to on successful authentication.

 ```powershell
 New-PodeAuthScheme -Form | Add-PodeAuth -Name 'Login' -FailureUrl '/login' -SuccessUrl '/' -ScriptBlock {